wxhC3SC6OPm8M1HXboMy/spark-ml-optimization/README.md

 # spark-ml-optimization

 These are spark implementations for large-scale optimization for ML classifiers.
 There algorithms are supported:
-IPA (iterative parameter averaging), PH (progressive hedging), and ADMM (https://github.com/opex-analytics/spark-ml-optimization).
+IPA (iterative parameter averaging), PH (progressive hedging), and ADMM (alternating directions method of multipliers).
 The description of algorithms and implementations can be found on the blogs: http://dynresmanagement.com/blog.html (personal blog) or http://www.opexanalytics.com/blog

 The optimization routines are in package optimization.